yaelbekerman/learning-to-sample-project/README.md

 #### S-NET with smaller dataset

-To train S-NET on a smaller dataset
+To train S-NET only on a part of the MNIST dataset run the following command providing the precentage of the data you want to use.
+For example if you want to use 20% run:

 ```
-bla bla bla....a.a.a.a.a.a.a..askalsjchsliduhcldwjncoidwq ncqihdgcwqlkjbc iuwqkdcboiuewqbd iew hbdckuhqbdc kuwqhbckuwqhbdckquwhbd
+python train_SNET_mnist.py --classifier_model_path log/baseline/PointNet1024mnist/model.ckpt --num_out_points 16 --log_dir log/SNET16mnistp2 --part_of_data 0.2
+python evaluate_SNET_mnist.py --sampler_model_path log/SNET16mnistp2/model.ckpt --dump_dir log/SNET16mnistp2/eval --num_out_points 16
 ```

 ### Acknowledgment